-Within this monitoring period, the Council validated 159 applications for development within or adjacent to Conservation Areas.
-Of these, 13 were refused for having an unacceptable impact on the character or appearance of the Conservation Area.
-At the time of the monitor publication, none of the 13 applications refused by the Council for their impact on Conservation Area were allowed on appeal.
+Within this monitoring period, the Council validated 107 applications for development within or adjacent to Conservation Areas.
+Of these, 10 were refused for having an unacceptable impact on the character or appearance of the Conservation Area.
+At the time of the monitor publication, none of the 13 applications refused by the Council for their impact on Conservation Area were allowed on appeal, with one being dismissed.